kennchua/kctools/README.md

 # kc_regtex(): Ouput list of regression results in tex file
 # kc_regxls(): Output list of regression results to Excel sheet
 # kc_figxls(): Output list of figures to Excel sheets

+# Others:
+# kc_baltab(): create balance table with group means and sd as well as difference-in-means test and F-test
 ```